j0lv3r4/jolvera.biz/_posts/2015-04-10-using-truecrypt-from-the-command-line-in-osx.md

 layout: post
 author: Juan Olvera
 twitter: _jolvera
+summary: "If you *still* love TrueCrypt and like to keep all you workflow inside the command line like me, this small guide is for you."
 ---

 If you *still* love TrueCrypt and like to keep all you workflow inside the command line like me, this small guide is for you.